-Table 59 Command Summary: SNMP (continued)
+Table 60 Command Summary: SNMP (continued)

-COMMAND DESCRIPTION [no] snmp-server community community_string {ro rw} Enters up to 64 characters to set the password for read-only (ro) or read-write (rw) access.
+COMMAND DESCRIPTION [no] snmp-server community community_string {ro rw} Sets the password for read-only (ro) or read-write (rw) access.
+Enters up to 63 single-byte characters, including 0-9a-zA-Z The first character cannot be a period (.).
 The no command resets the password for read-only (ro) or read-write (rw) access to the default. [no] snmp-server contact description Sets the contact information (of up to 60 characters) for the person in charge of the Zyxel Device.
 The no command removes the contact information for the person in charge of the Zyxel Device. [no] snmp-server enable {informs traps} Enables all SNMP notifications (informs or traps).
 The no command disables all SNMP notifications (informs or traps). [no] snmp-server location description Sets the geographic location (of up to 60 characters) for the Zyxel Device.
 The no command removes the geographic location for the Zyxel Device. [no] snmp-server port <165535> Sets the SNMP service port number.
 The no command resets the SNMP service port number to the factory default (161).